-Williamson County names new EMS Medical Director
+Williamson County names new EMS medical director

-WILLIAMSON COUNTY, Texas (KXAN) — Williamson County announced Dr. Taylor Ratcliff of Baylor Scott and White Medical Center would be the new medical director for their Emergency Medical Services (EMS).
+WILLIAMSON COUNTY, Texas (KXAN) — Williamson County announced Dr. Taylor Ratcliff of Baylor Scott & White Medical Center would be the new medical director for its Emergency Medical Services (EMS).

 Ratcliff will be the county’s third medical director since the founding of the service in 1975.
 He is replacing Dr. Jeff Jarvis, who served the county for 11 years.